 Management of Rockex have met with representatives of the Mishkeegogamang community and have worked with this community to draft a Memorandum of Understanding ("MOU") identifying a cooperative relationship that would permit Rockex to conduct exploration activities on its claims and wherein such activities would hopefully lead to employment opportunities among members of the Mishkeegogamang community, subject to the nature and qualifications of such employment and an understanding and commitment to the safe and environmentally sound execution of such activities.
-The Mishkeegogamang community would also be entitled to a small royalty based on the amount of exploration dollars spent on the project.
 There is only one individual whom has a trap line on the Property.
 Rockex management met with this individual and he stated that his trapping activities were ephemeral in nature and not significant in their economic impact.